canonical/ubuntu-pro-docs/services-overview.rst

 CIS hardening tool for Ubuntu 16.04 LTS and 18.04 LTS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you need to harden Ubuntu systems running either 16.04 LTS or 18.04 LTS, you will need to use an older version of our tooling, the `CIS hardening tool <https://ubuntu.com/security/certifications/docs/16-18/cis>`_.
-Just as with the USG, the tool also has an audit function, enabling you to monitor the ongoing compliance of Ubuntu instances after hardening is complete.
+The tool also has an audit function, enabling you to monitor the ongoing compliance of Ubuntu instances after hardening is complete.